The Happiest Millionaire: Home media

-The film was first released on VHS format in 1983, then reissued in 1986.
+The Happiest Millionaire was initially released through VHS on April 7, 1984.
+Disney later re-released the film through VHS on May 28, 1986, as part of Disney's "Wonderland Campaign".
 Both releases are of the 144-minute version.

 Anchor Bay Entertainment released separate DVDs of both the long and short versions on July 20, 1999.
 The long version, presented on home video for the first time, was in 1.66:1 non-anamorphic widescreen, but the short version was 1.33:1.

 Disney re-released the film on DVD on June 1, 2004, featuring only the long version and including the intermission music at the end of Act I and the exit music at the end of Act II, elements that had been missing from the Anchor Bay release.

 The film became available on the Disney+ streaming service on June 11, 2021.

 Reception

 Writing in The New York Times, Bosley Crowther panned the film: "...the whole picture is vulgar.
-It is an over-decorated, over-fluffed, over-sentimentalized endeavor to pretend the lace-curtain millionaires are—or were—every bit as folksy as the old prize-fighters and the Irish brawlers in the saloon."
+It is an over-decorated, over-fluffed, over-sentimentalized endeavor to pretend the lace-curtain millionaires are—or were—every bit as folksy as the old prize-fighters and the Irish brawlers in the saloon".

 Roger Ebert of the Chicago Sun-Times wrote that "... adults will find the plot thin and the characters one-dimensional.
 Lots of kids will find little to hold their interest except the alligators.
 The children will wonder how John Davidson could have possibly been cast in such an innocent and naive role when he looks at least 25 years old.
 I mean, that's a little late to steal your first kiss.
-As for the musical numbers, I found them eminently forgettable, with the sole exception of a nicely staged Irish reel."
+As for the musical numbers, I found them eminently forgettable, with the sole exception of a nicely staged Irish reel".

 Reviewing the film for Life, Richard Schickel remarked: "What is missing, quite literally, is magic.
 The movie's length, period, cost, even its eccentric central figure indicate Disney was trying for another Mary Poppins.
 It desperately needs her magic umbrella to lift MacMurray and the whole project off the ground.
-But the people who created the highest moments in Poppins with the dance across the rooftops are absent."
+But the people who created the highest moments in Poppins with the dance across the rooftops are absent".

 Charles Champlin of the Los Angeles Times stated that the film was "a disappointment" and compared it unfavorably to Mary Poppins: "There is no such unity of interest and identification in The Happiest Millionaire.
-If there is not really anybody to root against (except maybe Geraldine Page as the tart-tongued Mrs. Duke), there are too many people to root for, and each of them is pursuing his own story-line."
+If there is not really anybody to root against (except maybe Geraldine Page as the tart-tongued Mrs. Duke), there are too many people to root for, and each of them is pursuing his own story-line".

-Roger Ebert stated several times that he declared that the plot was shorter and thought of the entire cast as mean filler, stating at one point "I knew Cadence Kenyon, but she's no Julie Andrews."